sethbattin/sethbattin.github.io/posts/craft-journal.md

 wish to take quick notes, and having a portable writing implement and space to use it is a simple delight.

-More that being joyful, having that tool to write helps me overcome inertia against writing at all.
+More than being joyful, having that tool to write helps me overcome inertia against writing at all.
 I love writing, I have many ways to go about doing it.
 I also have a modern busy life and loved ones - all pulling my attention in unpredictable ways.
 The ability to write any where, any time, and with minimal